AdobeDocs/experience-manager-cloud-service.en/help/assets/use-assets-across-connected-assets-instances.md

 ## Configure a connection between [!DNL Sites] and [!DNL Dynamic Media] deployments {#sites-dynamic-media-connected-assets}

 You can configure a connection between [!DNL Sites] deployment and [!DNL Dynamic Media] deployment that allows webpage authors to use [!DNL Dynamic Media] images in their web pages.
 While authoring webpages, the experience of using remote Assets and remote [!DNL Dynamic Media] deployments remains the same.
 This allows you to leverage the [!DNL Dynamic Media] functionality via Connected Assets feature, for example smart crop and image presets.

-In other words, after configuring Connected Assets, you can leverage the [!DNL Dynamic Media] functionality for processing image assets on the remote DAM deployment.
+With Connected Assets, you can leverage the [!DNL Dynamic Media] functionality for processing image assets on the remote DAM deployment.

 The following diagrams illustrate the scenarios to use Dynamic Media assets on a remote DAM deployment on a [!DNL Sites] page: